jsa-research/limbus-buildgen/README.md

 ## Roadmap
 These are things that are planned for a 0.2 version:
 * A Visual Studio 2013 project generator.
-* Research continous integration on all supported platforms
+* Research continous integration on all supported platforms.
+* Make front-end usable by letting the user specify a config file.
+* Provide an integrated executable for the front-end.
+* To be useful for building libraries, we need to be able to actually link as libraries.
+* Linking to other libraries.

 Towards a 1.0 release, these features are planned:
 * Cross compilation to Android on supported platforms.